 I felt driven to write and record.
-Maybe I had to pursue music to validate myself, to prove I could succeed in this field.
+Maybe I had to pursue music to validate myself, to prove I could do it.
 I had the idea of going to Nashville at 19, but it took me a decade to get there because of college and the army.
 Once in Nashville, I befriended a music major with a studio in his back yard.
 We recorded song after song and produced an album.
 Expressing myself in this way was a catharsis.

 I have had many influences.
 1950s rock and roll started it.
 From the moment I heard Elvis Presley's "Hound Dog," I had to have that record.
-An Elvis influence pervades my catalog, evident in songs like "Hard Earned Love."
+An Elvis influence pervades my catalog, evident in songs like "Hard Earned Love." and "I'm The One."
 In the 1960s, it was The Beatles.
 In the 1970s, it was Swedish ABBA.
 I wrote a book about ABBA and traveled to Stockholm.

 Top 40 was a big deal.
-I would come home from school and throw myself on the bed with my radio.
+I would come home from school and lay on the bed with my radio.
 I bought records: 45s and LPs.
 I became interested in musicals like Gypsy and West Side Story.

 Someone told me I was going to make it in old age.
 I want to pass along my best tunes, those that inspire constructive behavior.
 I think of my Christmas song and my wedding song: "I Promise."
 One bride-to-be chose "I Promise" from 400 songs.